Anubhav8176/Teche-Assessment/README.md

     **/getAllStudents: for getting all the students.

+    **getAllSub?studentName={param}
-    **getAllSub?studentName={param}-> param is name in the db.
+              -> param is name in the db.
 It gets all the subjects the student has.

+  =>/subject:-

-  =>/subject/getAllSub: for fetching all the subjects in the database.
+    **/getAllSub: for fetching all the subjects in the database.

   Following the above instructions you will get all the required functions.